suljaxm/CppND-Garbage-Collector/README.md

 # CppND-Garbage-Collector
-The final project is to implement my own version of a smart pointer.
+The project is to implement my own version of a smart pointer.

 ## Compiling